mhaugrud/msumcspy/_sources/Selection/Exercises.rst

 .. question:: selection_ex_13

             Implement the ``addup`` function.
-It returns the sum of a positive integers that are not evenly divisible by 2 or 3, up to and including its parameter ``n``.
+It returns the sum of all positive integers that are not evenly divisible by 2 or 3, up to and including its parameter ``n``.

             .. activecode:: ex_6_13